-I am a graphic designer and fine artist based in Ames, Iowa.
+I am a designer and fine artist based in Ames, Iowa.
 I earned a BFA from Iowa State University in Visual Art with an emphasis in Metalsmithing.
 After owning a shop and working as a jewelry designer and instructor for many years, I enrolled in two Master of Fine Arts programs at Iowa State University.
-I am currently working on dual MFA degrees in Graphic Design and Integrated Visual Arts.
-I teach History of Graphic Design, Graphic Design Technology, and work as a teaching assistant in ceramics.
+In 2018 I graduated with dual MFA degrees in Graphic Design and Integrated Visual Arts.
+I am the creative lead and program assistant for The Center for Excellence in the Arts and Humanities and The Office of the Vice President for Research at ISU and a part-time lecturer for the ISU Graphic Design department.

-I am interested in the power of graphic design to induce change and encourage social interaction, as well as the formal elements of graphic design.
-My graphic design research interests include usability, semiotics, typography, appropriation, and women in graphic design.
+I am interested in the power of design to induce change and encourage social interaction, as well as the formal elements of graphic design.
+My graphic design research interests include design ethics, usability, semiotics, typography and design history.

 I have exhibited my jewelry and artwork in galleries and retail shops across the country, from North Carolina to Oregon, including The Walker Museum in Minneapolis, Minnesota, The Bedouin in Sisters, Oregon, Unfurl in Portland, Oregon, and The Octagon Center for the Arts in Ames, Iowa.